Ada Van Stone Harris: Career

 Her standard of work was high, but she was in thorough sympathy with the teachers, constantly helping and encouraging them.
 Her pedagogical ideas were broad and well grounded, and she showed skill and perseverance in their application.
 As a critic of primary work, she had few equals.
 If a teacher's method was bad, Harris was ready with a means of bettering it; if it was good, she could throw new light on its application.
-Harris was herself an expert and effective teacher as well as holding the position of supervisor of primary schools at Newark.
+Harris was herself an experienced teacher as well as holding the position of supervisor of primary schools at Newark.

 In the fall of 1901, Harris left Newark and came to Rochester, New York as supervisor, uniting the kindergarten and primary departments.
 She brought experience from other fields to this comprehensive work, and her influence was felt immediately.
 The kindergarten work throughout the city benefited by her supervision.
 A feature of the general plan which served to bring kindergartners together and to unify the work of the city was the Kindergarten Institute, which was held at least four times during the year.
 On this day, all kindergartens were closed and the teachers spent the day together, receiving instruction in art and music, or joining in round table conferences and sometimes games, under the guidance of Harris.

 In 1904, while employed in the Rochester public schools, Harris was elected to be head of the domestic science department of Pratt Institute, Brooklyn, but declined the offer.
 In the same year, the eleventh convention of the International Kindergarten Union was held in Rochester, New York in April, with Harris serving as Chair of the Local Committee.

 In 1906, she taught three courses at the Chautauqua Institution Summer Schools: Psychology and Pedagogy, Elementary Education General Methods, and Elementary Education Primary Methods.

 Harris was a member of the NEA and served as its President, Department of Elementary Education, in 1916.

 After resigning from her position in Rochester, New York, in 1910, she came to Richmond, Virginia as assistant assistant superintendent of schools in charge of primary instruction.

 In 1919, while employed as Director of elementary practice teaching in Pittsburgh, Pennsylvania, Harris served on several of NEA committees: Health and Recreation, War Emergency, Necessary Readjustment in Education, Child Welfare Program in Relation to Public Education, and Enlistment of the Support of Women.